KaraHowes/project-final-kh/README.md

  The Thek-Friends website includes and Introduction page, About section, Register/Log-in page and an Inspiration/Affirmation page.
 Navigation to these pages is by useNavigate from the React-Router-Dom package.

- The BE of this project was built using Node.js, Mongoose and a few libraries (Nodemailer, crypto) The Database was built using MongoDB.
+ The BE of this project was built using Node.js, Express, Mongoose and a few libraries (Nodemailer, crypto) The Database was built using MongoDB.
  The FE was built using React, Redux and various libraries (StyledComponents, Lottie Animations, Sweetalert, Moment).

 The accessibility of the website was checked using the WAVE Chrome extension, which checked the HTML of the website.

 I would like to thank Amanda Tilly for allowing me too use her Hamburger/Menu reuseable component, Linnea Isebrink for introducing me to the SweetAlert library and to all of my fellow Hippos for their help, advice and support throughout the Bootcamp.

-NB: I have just realised that occassionally the email function doesn't fully work because my email provider thinks I am spamming people.
-The code and the logic are correct, it's just an issue with the email provider I am using.

-## View it live
+----- TECH & TOOLS -----

+Tech:

+JavaScript ES6
+React
+Redux
+React router
+Node express
+MongoDB / Mongoose
+Styled components
+Lottie,
+SweetAlert,
+Moment,
+Nodemailer
+Crypto

+Tools:

+Postman
+VS Code
+GitHub
+MongoDB Compass
+Figma
+Slack
+Stack Overflow

+----------DEPLOYMENT------------
+BE:
 https://kh-thek-friends.herokuapp.com/

+FE:
 https://thek-friends.netlify.app/